 Regarding environmental issues, Tieto has been one of the IT world’s pioneers with its first energy efficiency project taking place in 1978.
 The project used surplus heat from a data centre in Sweden to heat up the nearby offices.
 Today, energy re-use is a basic requirement in all of Tieto’s new generation data centres, several of which are connected to local district heating networks and providing energy to offices and private buildings.

-Tieto has been producing corporate responsibility (CR) reports annually since 2009, and qualified for the GRI (Global Reporting Initiative) application level A+ in 2011.
-Tieto has been awarded multiple prizes for its responsibility towards the environment, and is now aiming at being a 100% CO2 neutral company.
+Tieto has been producing corporate responsibility (CR) reports annually since 2009, and qualifies for the GRI (Global Reporting Initiative) G4 core level.
+Tieto has been awarded multiple prizes for its responsibility towards the environment.